maxjappert/cryptochat/README.md

 Our implementation encrypts the messages asymmetrically, which is achieved with a Diffie-Hellman-Merkle key exchange.
 The implementation uses a 32-byte private key, which is obtained by both parties sharing a public key.
-After every cycle of messages the shared private key is changed, therefore providing perfect forward secrecy (PFS).
+After every cycle of messages the shared private key is changed, therefore providing forward secrecy and backward secrecy.
 The public key always gets attached to the first message of a new cycle.
 This way the participants can establish the new shared private key whenever a new cycle has begun.
 If there are multiple messages per cycle the public key is only attached to the very first message of this cycle, in order to minimize the workload on